Script from Spectre of the Future Accused

 I look back along the line and I see the simple hand tools, then the power machine in the factory ; then I see the mighty industry with motor power supplied by steam and electricity, and I find myself today standing in front of the combinations, trusts and mergers, in short, practically the entire world’s resources in the hands of a huge financial oligarchy, and that is what I mean when I refer to the capitalist class.

 Now of course there may be some disagreement between myself and any other person about anything at all that exists in the world.
-I believe, and I admit I may be naïve, that there is only one reason why myself and this other person should disagree - one of us does not know enough about the matter.
-I always take the position that progress can be made if I assume that it’s me who doesn’t know enough, and the only way to move forward is to discuss the issue in detail and thrash everything out.
-But because I discuss those things, and might possibly fight with those individuals on certain points, there is no reason why I should hate them.
+I believe, and I admit I may be naïve, that there is only one reason why myself and this other person should disagree - we do not both know the fundamentals of the subject; one of us does not know enough about the matter.
+I always take the position that progress can be made if I assume the position that I don’t know enough, and the only way to move forward is to discuss the points at issue and thrash everything out.
+But because I discuss those things and might possibly fight with those individuals on certain points, there is no reason why I should hate them.
 I don’t hate those with whom I disagree, because when a man or woman progresses in knowledge they will cease to hate.

 The way to do away with hate is to clear the road for an understanding.

 Maybe you are thinking about those masked “revolutionaries” inciting violence on your TV or computer screen, and you say “Well, Pritchard, what about these angry young anarchists I’ve seen smashing windows and building street blockades?”
 Just like accusing old Galileo of putting those four moons of Jupiter in his own telescope, the learned thinkers of our day claim it’s all the liberal’s fault: “Yes, you have fueled the discontent with your theory and rhetoric, you are responsible for these citizens angry outbursts.”
 But to you, members of the Jury, I say that our free-market economy explains these things.
-The anger is amplified every day of the week by the conditions surrounding our people.
-High personal indebtedness; rising housing costs that force them into substandard living in urban centers or long commutes from outside the city; not enough good quality jobs; a racially-biased militarized police forces that threaten many of them; less and less of a social safety net; decreasing access to high priced college education; the dangers of global warming that will disproportionally affect them, etc. etc. The list is long and we don’t have all day.
+The anger is amplified every day of the week by the conditions these people are surrounded with.
+High personal indebtedness, rising housing costs that force them into substandard living in urban centers or long commutes from outside of them, a lack of good quality jobs, racially-biased militarized police forces that threaten many of them, increasingly fewer social protections, less and less of a safety net, decreasing access to high priced college education, the dangers of global warming that will disproportionally affect them, etc. etc. The list is long and we don’t have all day.

 In my view, our so-called popular government has become as great a tyrant as any autocracy.
 Indeed, in some ways it is worse.
 The ultimate sum of its activities may be even more deadly and destructive than those Kings and Queens of old or deranged tyrants abroad.
 The ravages of a swarm of locusts is often more harmful than the occasional incursion of a larger beast of prey.